 So what do we do?

-It’s clear to me that if we approach climate change as consumers, we have no real power.
-But when we approach climate change as a collective of citizens, that’s when things can change.
+It’s clear to me that if we approach the climate crisis as consumers, we have no real power.
+But when we approach the crisis as a collective of citizens, that’s when things can change.
 Coming together and demanding change is what makes a difference.
 Climate solutions like renewable energy, electric vehicles, and forest conservation already exist.
 We just need the political will to implement them on a global scale.

 When scientists discovered the hole in our ozone layer, when acid rain threatened our forests, when smog choked the streets of Los Angeles — no one drove less.
 But if people sounded the alarm and pushed for systemic change, we could win corporate regulations that reduce human impact on the environment.